How much of your valuable writing time do you lose fighting with new technology and applications?

 But as yet, none can compare to writing the words myself, as I am doing now.

 I’ve also tried many online writing apps and tools for books and content writing.
-Some are interesting and occasionally offer unique little options.
+Some are interesting and occasionally offer helpful little options.

 But it comes at the expense of always needing to be online to use them.

 However, the biggest issue is that bugs and errors can occur.
-One writing app I was quite keen on suddenly developed massive bugs after an update, resulting in me losing so much time trying to get it to work again.
+One writing app I thought had potential suddenly developed massive bugs after an update, resulting in losing so much time trying to get it to work again.

 And it’s not the only occasion that a writing app has failed me.

-That’s why I write every word now with my word processor.
+That’s why I still write every word now with a word processor.
 I use Pages because I’m a Mac user, but there are plenty of options if you are a PC user.

 It’s new, great and time-wasting